dwarfered/azure-architecture-templates-for-drawio/README.md

 # azure-architecture-templates-for-drawio

-A collection of Azure Architecture Templates, to assist in crafting architecture diagrams in draw.io.
+A collection of Azure templates, to assist in crafting architecture diagrams in draw.io.